TEAMBCS/fileclone/README.md

-# rndmbcs
+# Fileclone
 # ASSALAMUALIKUM
-* This Is A Free Working Tools For Cracking Old And New Facebook Account Like (2004 To Now
+* This Is A Free Working Tools For Cracking File clone Old And New Facebook Account Like (2004 To Now
 # Installation ⬇️:

 * pkg update -y